 - 12 – Number of times New Melones Reservoir could go dry every 95 years

-Our responsibility is to sensibly manage water for many purposes
+Our responsibility is to manage water for many purposes

-The Stanislaus River is in serious jeopardy due to four years of drought and now a plan by state regulators to increase “unimpaired flows.”
-That plan would take water away from agriculture, homes, recreation and reduce the water in our storage reservoirs, eliminating the safety net for people, business and the environment.
+The Stanislaus River is in serious jeopardy due to a plan by state regulators to increase “unimpaired flows.”
+That plan would take water away from agriculture, homes and recreation, and reduce the water in our reservoirs, eliminating the safety net for people, business and the environment.

-This unnecessary water grab could devastate people and the regional economies in the valley – where agribusiness and recreation directly contributes more than $6 billion annually to Stanislaus and San Joaquin counties – as well as the foothills – where New Melones and Tulloch reservoirs are located.
+This unnecessary water grab could devastate people and the regional economies in the valley as well as the foothills, where New Melones and Tulloch reservoirs are located.